 The problem was severe, so a solution must be found to it, and I am looking into possible treatments.
 Other pests have not been seen as causing damage this season, so it is positive.

 Fig. 2 Damage in Spain - Fig. 3 Titicaca in France

-There are differences in market development of locally produced quinoa in different countries around Europe.
-In some countries have been developed with for instance dehulled seed, flour, flakes and pasta.
-Other products under development are quinoa beer, sausages and The cooperation between the growers and the agroindustry and retailers is crucial.
+There are differences in the market development of locally produced quinoa in different countries around Europe.
+In some countries have been developed with for instance dehulled seed, flour, flakes, and pasta.
+Other products under development are quinoa beer, sausages and The cooperation between the growers and the agroindustry and retailers are crucial.
 Quinoa is regarded as the new global crop by the Food and Agriculture Organization FAO, and we see the market and the production of quinoa growing every year.
 The estimation says a 20% market increase per year.
 Therefore it is not a question if quinoa will become a successful product, based on locally produced quinoa in Europe.
-It is only a question when.
+It is only a question of when.
 Below is seen a product of quinoa, produced in France, and one way to use the quinoa seed, which may be in a porridge.
-A porridge can be called a healthy fast food, in 10 min. you have a delicious meal, full of nutrients.
-The pictures from Denmark where there is a lot of interest in the crop, is interesting, because we are close to the northern limit for growing a tropical species like quinoa.
+Porridge can be called healthy fast food, in 10 min. you have a delicious meal, full of nutrients.
+The pictures from Denmark where there is a lot of interest in the crop, are interesting because we are close to the northern limit for growing a tropical species like quinoa.
 But it goes well, and there are good results from the field.

 The Quinoa Quality team